And just how many is too many, anyway? Here's how to find your right number.

 Different cards offer rewards, cash back, low interest or no interest.
 Having various cards is a good way to maximize the perks and avoid heavy interest costs.

 The optimal number of credit cards is a personal choice based on your credit profile and finances.
-Ultimately, having a single credit card requires responsible financial decisions, and the same applies to multiple cards.
+Ultimately, whether you have a single credit card or many, it requires you making responsible financial decisions.

 Sponsored